Aripander08/tennis_game/README.md

 ## Technologies, Libraries, APIs

-The Canvas API is used for drawing the tennis court, the net, the ball, and the players
+- The Canvas API is used for drawing the tennis court, the net, the ball, and the players
+- The Gamepad API is used to handle user input

 ## Implementation Timeline